zaggynl/hddtest/README.md

 This script runs all SMART tests and then runs badblocks in destructive mode (bye existing data) to test for bad sectors.

 #How do I know if a disk is bad?
-Errors, lots of errors, check the SMART status with hdparm -H /dev/sda (where /dev/sda is the correct device) and check the output of badblocks.
+Errors, lots of errors, check the SMART status with smartctl -a /dev/sda (where /dev/sda is the correct device) and check the output of badblocks.

 #Things I changed in the original script:
 -added check if tmux is installed, stop if missing